 Turn Your Dreams to Reality Decor Planning Worksheet

 Set priorities so you won’t derail your dream

 You don’t put your shoes or belt on first, do you?
 I sure hope not.
 Same thing for decorating.
 Establish a foundation and build on it.
 I know you’re tempted to go to Home Goods and fill your cart with gorgeous pretties.
 But the smart thing to do is to buy the essentials first.

 Now that you know where to start, get to it!
-Don’t forget to download this free worksheet to help you track your budget, measurements and priorities.
+Don’t forget to download the Decor Planning Worksheet to help you track your budget, measurements, and priorities.
 If you get stuck, lemme know how I can help!

 I absolutely love this article.
 Nothing annoys me more than a room filled with ill-fitting furniture.

 It’s so annoying.
 All my living room furniture was thrift store finds or gifts…whomp whomp.
 No one notices but me, but I notice it all.the.time!
 Can’t wait to change some of the pieces.